 BPS emerges relatively spontaneously in humans.
-Children's early experiences in being bounced rhythmically to music, observing others moving to the beat of music, and being socially rewarded for their own dancing may play a role in the development of BPS, but it is clear that human BPS develops without elaborate, explicit instruction (unlike, say, reading and writing).
+Children's early experiences in being bounced rhythmically to music,41 observing others moving to the beat of music, and being socially rewarded for their own dancing may play a role in the development of BPS, but it is clear that human BPS develops without elaborate, explicit instruction (unlike, say, reading and writing).
 Thus in studying BPS in animals, it is important to document how the behavior emerged.
 What role did modeling and reward play?
 Was an extensive training period required, or did it emerge more spontaneously?
 In this regard, it should be noted that if an animal does not demonstrate spontaneous BPS, this may reflect a lack of interest or attention rather than a lack of ability.
-Studies that aim to discover whether an animal is capable of BPS need to take motivational factors into account.
+Studies which aim to discover whether an animal is capable of BPS need to take motivational factors into account.

-We know relatively little about the development of Snowball's dancing abilities.
+It is interesting to note that Snowball's BPS abilities emerged relatively spontaneously.
 His previous owner acquired him at a bird show when Snowball was 6, and mentioned that soon thereafter he noticed Snowball bobbing his head to rock music (the owner felt that this was not done in imitation of human movement).
 Subsequently, the owner and his children began to encourage Snowball's dancing, partly by making rhythmic arm gestures to the beat of the music.
 Snowball quickly developed his own rhythmic foot-lifting behavior, perhaps in imitation of the human arm gestures.
-Hence from the age of 6 onward, his dancing behavior was socially reinforced, but was not a target of deliberate training (e.g., using food rewards).
+Hence his dancing behavior was not a product of deliberate training, nor was he trained to dance using food rewards.

-Is the Synchronization Mutual or One-Way?
+8. Is the synchronization mutual or one-way?

-In recent research on bonobo synchronization to music, an interactive approach was used in which human and bonobo played rhythmic chords on separate keyboards at the same time, usually out of view of each other.
-During periods when both participants played at stable tempi the degree of synchrony between human and bonobo was quantified.
-In this "mutual synchrony" approach, an important question concerns the extent to which such synchrony reflects the human's adapting to the animal's timing, rather than vice versa.
-This is a particularly salient issue because humans have been shown to adjust the phase of their rhythmic tapping in response to changes in the timing of an external pacing stimulus, without their own awareness.44 Hence when studying mutual synchronization between human and animal, statistical methods are needed to tease apart the degree to which entrainment reflects human (rather than animal) synchronization.
-Notably, human BPS need not be interactive: humans are quite capable of synchronizing to music in a one-way fashion in which the human responds to the music but not vice versa (e.g., when dancing to recorded music).
+In recent research on bonobo synchronization to music, an interactive approach was used in which human and bonobo played rhythmic chords on separate keyboards at the same time, usually out of view of each other.14 During periods when both participants played at stable tempi the degree of synchrony between human and bonobo was quantified.
+In this "mutual synchrony" approach, an important question concerns to what extent such synchrony reflects the human adapting to the animal's timing, rather than vice-versa.
+This is a particularly salient issue because humans have been shown to adjust the phase of their rhythmic tapping in response to changes in the timing of an external pacing stimulus, without their own awareness.42 Hence when studying mutual synchronization between human and animal, statistical methods are needed to tease apart the degree to which entrainment reflects human (rather than animal) synchronization.
+Notably, human BPS need not be interactive: humans are quite capable of synchronizing to music in a "one-way" fashion in which the human responds to the music but not vice versa (e.g., when dancing to recorded music).
 Hence an important question for animal BPS studies is whether the animal being studied is capable of one-way synchronization.

 Of course, this is not to say that the role of interaction and social cues should be neglected in research on animal BPS.
 On the contrary, there are good reasons to study these issues.
-For example, it has recently been demonstrated that young children are better at synchronizing to a steady beat in a social versus nonsocial context.
-This naturally raises the question of whether the same is true for animals.
+For example, it has recently been demonstrated that young children are better at synchronizing to a steady beat in a social vs. nonsocial context.43 This naturally raises the question of whether the same is true for animals.
 This can be addressed, for example, by measuring whether an animal synchronizes with music better when moving jointly with a human than when moving alone.

-What Is the Relationship to the Animal's Natural Display Behavior?
+9. What is the relationship to the animal's natural display behavior?